 What Do I Do If A Tooth Gets Knocked Out?

 Sometimes no matter how cautious you may be, accidents happen anyway.
-When one does it is best to know how to handle the situation to get the best outcome, especially when it comes to your (or a loved one’s) teeth.
+When an accident does happen, we want you to know how to handle the situation so you get the best outcome, especially when it comes to your smile or a loved one’s.
 The good news is that it doesn’t have to be an intimidating situation when you know the steps to take to save a tooth.

 Your tooth can be saved if the proper steps are followed immediately after the injury: